Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Most babies with mild HIE recover quickly and fully and will be monitored to determine whether any treatment is required.

-• Those suffering moderate or severe HIE will likely have cooling treatment.
+• Those suffering from moderate or severe HIE will likely have cooling treatment.
 This is started as soon as possible and will lower the baby’s temperature for around 72 hours.
 The aim of this is to slow the effects of the damage and limit the extent of the brain injury.

 Long term effects

-• The long-term effects of HIE are entirely dependent on the child, the extent of the HIE and the response to treatment.
+• The long-term effects of HIE are entirely dependent on the child, the extent of the HIE, and the response to treatment.

 • There will likely be ongoing monitoring needed.

-• Whilst some babies with HIE make a full recovery and have no long-term difficulties, others may experience physical and neurological symptoms which could impact upon them achieving milestones and could result in a diagnosis of conditions such as cerebral palsy.
+• Whilst some babies with HIE make a full recovery and have no long-term difficulties, others may experience physical and neurological symptoms which could impact them achieving milestones and could result in a diagnosis of conditions such as cerebral palsy.

 A diagnosis of neonatal HIE is very frightening for a new parent particularly given that the long-term effects may not be known for some years.
 As detailed above some cases of mild HIE will not cause any further symptoms but in other cases can result in a diagnosis of cerebral palsy.
 It is important to remember in each scenario that children develop in their own time and even with a diagnosis of Cerebral Palsy, they can often surpass expectations.